Pedro Conde (footballer): PAS Giannina

-On 7 July 2016, aged 28, Conde moved abroad for the first time in his career and signed a three-year contract with PAS Giannina F.C. in the Super League Greece.
+On 7 July 2016, aged 28, Conde moved abroad for the first time in his career and signed a three-year contract with PAS Giannina in the Super League Greece.
 He scored in only his second appearance in the UEFA Europa League, but in a 1–2 home defeat to AZ Alkmaar in the third qualifying round (1–3 on aggregate).

 On 23 October 2016, Conde netted a hat-trick to help the hosts overcome Athlitiki Enosi Larissa F.C.
 4–0 at the Zosimades Stadium.
 He finished the campaign with 14 goals in all competitions, his 13 in the league ranking third.

 Conde netted eight times overall early into 2017–18, which led to interest from Panathinaikos FC.
 On 10 January 2018, his brace in the second leg of the round of 16 of the Greek Football Cup helped the hosts defeat Levadiakos F.C.
 4–0 and go through after a 1–0 loss.